gbif/dwc-dp/darwin-core-data-package-guide.md

 ### 3.4 Table Schemas

 A **table schema** describes the fields, relationships and missing values of a tabular data file.
-A table schema MUST follow the [Table Schema specification][schema].
+A table schema MUST follow the [Table Schema specification][table-schema].

 Table schemas are provided at `rs.tdwg.org` for each DwC-DP table.
 See [section 4](#4-dwc-dp-tables-non-normative) for an overview.
 These include all possible fields, primary keys and foreign key relationships a table can have.
 Use these to select the fields and keys that are applicable to your data.